Struggling to remain creative

 I’ve recently been struggling to shoot creative images and found myself in a rut battling to see things with fresh eyes.
 As I needed to come up with a topic for my next article (this one!), I decided to take this as an opportunity to experiment and come up with some new ways to shoot abstract images.

 I decided to focus on abstract images since they seem to be speaking to me lately.
 The challenge became to create unique abstracts and have fun at the same time.
-Well, I happened to come across this video on the web.
+Well, I happened to come across this video on how to make a kaleidoscope the web.
 I was looking for a craft to create with my son, and the idea sprang from there.

 I decided to adapt this idea and create something I could use with my DSLR.
 I went to my local home renovation store purchased a mirror and had them cut it into three sections.
 My mirrors are 16cm wide by 31cm long.
 I chose this size so that my wide angle lens could fit inside the kaleidoscope opening.
 I didn’t want any of the outer edge included in my images.